Notes on the Geography of Pakistan: Rural Punjab

-The Punjab is the irrigated heart of Pakistan, and some day the Mirror will take a closer look at this land of one-time jungle and British irrigation colonies--among the most ambitious on the planet.
-For now, just a glimpse of the country around Faisalabad (formerly Lyallpur), with a nod to the hills.
+The Punjab is the irrigated heart of Pakistan, and some day this website should take a closer look at this land of one-time jungle and of British irrigation colonies.

 The British made the Punjab--that is, they built the canals that made it a granary.
 Here, part of the Chenab system.